monome/iii/README.md

 `linlin(slo,shi,dlo,dhi,f)` linearly maps value `f` from one range to another range.

 `wrap(n,min,max)` wraps integer `n` to a positive `min`/`max` range.

+## notes

+- Lua is 1-indexed, so grid coordinates start at 1,1, and metro indexes also start at 1.
+- Script size is currently limited to 32k.
+(This could change if needed).

 ## TODO